 Most of us are happy to pack up and head outdoors for a nature walk or other study of nature when the weather is warm and bright.
 But what about the temperatures drop and it seems the sun is hiding all day?

-Join members of the Schoolhouse Review Crew as they share ways in which they continue the joy of nature study, even in the winter.
+Join members of the Homeschool Review Crew as they share ways in which they continue the joy of nature study, even in the winter.

 Beth B. @ Ozark Ramblings — Nature Study in Winter — That’s for the Birds

 In this article I’m going to focus in on two special birds for whom winter is prime time viewing season.